OSGeo/PROJ/docs/source/operations/transformations/deformation.rst

     grid is considered optional and PROJ will the not complain if the grid is not available.

+    If a grid is specified with a path that contains spaces, the value should be quoted.  e.g. `+xy_grids="/my path/has/spaces.ct2"`

     Grids for the horizontal component of a deformation model are expected to be in CTable2 format.